Connecticut Association of Latinos in Higher Education

 To promote and facilitate the participation of Latino communities in higher education throughout CT.

 CALAHE is delighted to be able to offer scholarship opportunities to incoming freshman students and college undergraduates.
 We hope that we will be able to assist you in defraying some of your college costs.
 Please review the scholarship eligibility criteria carefully to see if you qualify.

-The 2021 John Soto CALAHE Scholars Golf Classic was on
+The 2022 John Soto CALAHE Scholars Golf Classic will be on

 Wondering how you can assist us in raising funds for our student's scholarships?
 Feel free to donate a raffle item or money towards the scholarship funds!